hpc-carpentry/hpc-carpentry.github.io/pages/workshops.md

 taught by volunteer [Instructors](https://carpentries.org/instructors/), [trained in pedagogy](http://carpentries.github.io/instructor-training/), who focus on creating a motivating and engaging environment for learners.
 All our lessons are open source, hosted on
 <a href="https://github.com/">GitHub</a>, and collaboratively developed by our volunteer community.

+<a href="https://software-carpentry.org/workshops/">Software Carpentry workshops</a> are domain-agnostic, and teach program design, version control, testing, and task automation. <a href="http://www.datacarpentry.org/workshops/">Data Carpentry workshops</a> are domain-specific, and focus on teaching skills for working with data effectively and reproducibly.

 ## What makes our workshops special?

 Our workshops incorporate a number of teaching practices that make them effective and enjoyable.